Diesel Price in India

 LogisticsApart from the above-mentioned factors, logistics is one of the key factors that affect today diesel prices in India.
 Diesel that has to be transported to longer distances to cities, or regions that is geographically further from the oil depots will be more expensive than the places that are nearer to the reservoirs of the oil companies.
 The difference in prices might be drastically different in cities that are far from each other.
 For instance, the diesel price in Jaipur was ₹100.36 per Litre on September 30, 2021.
 And in Chennai, the same diesel’s price was ₹94.63 per Litre.

-The highest diesel price in India today is in Srikakulam at ₹98.22.
+The highest diesel price in India today is in Nellore at ₹97.82.
 And the cheapest diesel price in India is in Nicobar Islands at ₹78.05.

 About DieselDiesel is a form of fuel that is used to run vehicles such as cars, barges, buses, boats and so on.
 It is also used to power machines such as construction and farm equipment.
 Usually, diesel fuel is a mixture of hydrocarbons.
 The boiling points of diesel are in the range between 150 to 380 degrees Celsius.